peterpih/WilliamCargilfield/20151219 Book - The wind and the sun.md

 "I'm stronger than you," said the North Wind.
 He blew a big strong wind.
 It whistled through space and blew an old woman into a fence.
-"I;m stronger than you, little Sun."
+"I'm stronger than you, little Sun."
 "Is that what you think, North Wind?" said the Sun.
 "You think you are as strong as the mighty Sun?
 We shall see about that."
 She looked down from the sky.